-On a day trip to Ocotlan from Oaxaca City, make a stop at Restaurante Tierra Mágica (Google Map) on Highway 175 where they serve it served with handmade tortillas fresh off the comal.
+On a day trip to Ocotlan from Oaxaca City, make a stop at Restaurante Tierra Mágica (Google Map) on Highway 175.
+They serve it with handmade tortillas fresh off the comal.

 Enjoy Oaxaca moles and tlayudas and more at La Juliqueña.(Credit: Michele Peterson)

-Both a famous Mexican food and an iconic dish of Oaxaca, this traditional sauce takes hours to make and is a must-try on any visit to Oaxaca.
+Both a famous Mexican food and an iconic dish of Oaxaca, this traditional sauce takes hours to make and is a must-try food in Oaxaca.

 Oaxacan moles are often served at celebrations but are also served as part of a hearty midday meal served with corn tortillas and white rice.
 Moles are usually served over chicken legs or cubes of pork.